Cory Redding: Detroit Lions

-In the 2003 NFL Draft Redding was drafted by the Detroit Lions in the 3rd round (66th overall).
+In the 2003 NFL draft, Redding was selected by the Detroit Lions in the third round (66th overall).

 He became the starter at left defensive end prior to the 2004 season.
 In 2005, he played in all 16 games and set a career-high with 42 tackles (29 solo).
 He emerged in 2006 as one of the best inside pass-rushers in the NFL after moving from defensive end to tackle.

 On February 22, 2007, the Lions placed the franchise tag on Redding and he was designated as the team's non-exclusive franchise player.
 On July 16, the Lions and Redding agreed to a seven-year, $49 million contract.
 The deal included over $16 million in guaranteed money.
 The move came amid a bit of controversy, as it made Redding the highest paid defensive end in the league.

 Redding was placed on season-ending injured reserve with injuries to his knee and groin on December 12, 2008.